rsr-at-mindtwin/2024Masks/README.md

 From the cabinet, he loots some papers (in Chinese) as well as books:

 	The Goddess of the Black Fan - Classical Chinese, by Liu Chanfang, date unknown.
 Single scroll, parchment, stored in a carved ivory scroll case with silver filigree decorations. (dedication from Carl Stanford to Ho Fang)

->The poems contained on this scroll tell how the monk Liu meets a goddess who hides her face behind a black fan.
-The goddess seduces the author, telling Liu her true name and how to call her from behind the fan.
-He follows her bidding, and is struck with horror when he sees the Bloated Woman.
-Losing all reason, he writes a last poem in his own blood after gutting himself with a sickle.

->This is the foundation for, and the most sacred tome of, the Order of the Bloated Woman.

->Sanity Loss: 1D4
->Cthulhu Mythos: +1/+4 percentiles
->Study: 2 weeks
->Spells: Come, Mistress of the Fan

 	Livre d’Ivon - French, translated by Gaspard du Nord, c.
 13th century.
 Quarto, handwritten manuscript, bound in royal blue shagreen (stingray leather).